ABHISHEKVALSAN/Website-Scoring-Model/README.md

-# Website-Scoring-Model
+# mysite

-A model to predict the score of website using various web-metrics.
+Trying to create a minimal website for thesis work.